Saint Sampson, Guernsey: Politics

 In the 2016 Guernsey general election there was a 3,509 or 78% turnout to elect six Deputies.
 Those elected (in order of votes received) being Lyndon Trott, Paul Le Pelley, Jennifer Merrett, Gavin St Pier, Jane Stephens and Carl Meerveld.

+In literature

+Toilers of the Sea (1866) by French author Victor Hugo is set in the Saint Sampson surroundings.